puvadeee/bluebrain/README.md

 Unzip the RFduino zip under:
 mac: [ArduinoIDE_Install_PATH]/Java/hardware/arduino/
 win: [ArduinoIDE_Install_PATH]/hardware/arduino/

 b) RFduino SDK patch.

+Without this patch you can not have more than one bot in the room when using the physical joypad because of an address clash in non-BLE mode
+You can perform this patch to an existing installation or download a pre-patched version [here](https://www.dropbox.com/s/yilauqvzbv1arfp/RFduino_2.1.2.zip?dl=0)
 Download this patch to the RFduino SDK:

 * https://github.com/Cannybots/cannybots-beta/raw/master/avr/patches/RFduino/RFduino_2.1.2_patch.zip

-The folders in this zip need to replace sub-folders under the RFduino folder that was installed into the Arduino IDE in the previous step.
+The folders in the zip need to replace sub-folders under the RFduino folder that was installed into the Arduino IDE in the previous step.

-* RFduinoGZLL			under:  	[ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/libraries
-* libRFduinoGZLL		under:	[ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/source

 It's preferable to move, or just delete, the existing folders rather than renaming them in-place:

-* [ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/libraries/RFduinoGZLL
+* .../RFduino/libraries/RFduinoGZLL
-* [ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/libraries/libRFduinoGZLL
+* .../RFduino/source/libRFduinoGZLL

-Without the patch you can not have more than one bot in the room when using the physical joypad (address clashes in non-BLE mode)
+copy these files from the 'libRFduinoGZLL' folder:

+libRFduinoGZLL.h
+libRFduinoGZLL.a

+to: .../hardware/arduino/RFduino/variants/RFduino/

+overwriting whats there already.

 ##3. iOS App